 Your healthcare practitioner may also be able to recommend some of the following treatments that can help to tackle your hair loss problems, without interfering with your anti-depressants.
 Minoxidil, a topical hair loss solution, may help.
 However, you shouldn’t start taking or using any hair loss without consulting with your doctor first, as they may interact with sertraline.

-In most cases, patience and/or the right medication should help you regrow any lost hair while taking sertraline, or help it to grow back quickly once you’ve finished taking the anti-depressant.
+In most cases, patience and/or the right medication should help you regrow any lost or thinning hair while taking sertraline, or help with hair regrowth once you’ve finished taking the anti-depressant.

 To find out more about the appropriate hair loss solution for you, book a free consultation at the Wimpole Clinic today.